The Genetics of Calico Cats

 Lyonization is random in each cell: there's no way to predict which of

 the two X chromosomes will become inactivated.
 Hence, any given cell of a heterozygous female could end up as either of the following:

-In the diagram on the left, the black allele is inactivated.
-In the one on the right, the orange allele is inactivated.
+In the diagram on the left, the orange allele is inactivated.
+In the one on the right, the black allele is inactivated.